allan-bonadio/squishy_electron_4/bugs.md

 😡 *- SetWave: Sliding the frequency slider really fast screws something up.
 The events come  too fast.  maybe need 'passive' mode?
 Or capture mode?
 Now the offset slider.
 JUST the offset slider.
 Doing it slowly is OK.

-I get it.
-Standing wave freq 0 => nans.
+√ 😡😡 - Standing wave freq 0 => nans.

+😡😡 - Single frame really doesn'twork.(?)

 - need a button to reset ALL params and settings